paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 </center>

+Video metadata shows the video was shot at 30 frames per second.

 ## Camera Position

 The distinctive foreground means the camera position is fairly easily identified on aerial imagery from Google Earth at a position x=491m down runway 23 and y=-161m to the left of the runway centreline.